XiaoouPan/conquerReg/README.md

 Algorithmically, all these methods can be flexibly implemented using iteratively reweighted *&ell;<sub>1</sub>*-penalization and a local minimize-majorize approximation.

-## Update 2022-03-05
+## Update 2022-03-20

-We are merging this repository with the [conquer](https://github.com/XiaoouPan/conquer) package.
+The functionalities of this repository have been merged into the [conquer](https://github.com/XiaoouPan/conquer) package.